Elsklivet/cmpinf0010-lab5/README.md

 ## Licensing Information

 This software uses the [GNU GPL v3](LICENSE.md), which is a permissive/copyleft license.
 We chose this license because it allows the community to use the software in a very free manner.
-The GPL permits you to:
+The GPL permits you to, under certain circumstances:
 * Modify this program
 * Redistribute this program
 * Use this program commercially, privately, and in patents.